The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Comparison between optical and X-rays

-However, a one to one comparison among the GRBs lightcurves in X-rays and optical results to be more realistic in depicting whether or not we have an achromatic or chromatic plateaus.
+However, a one to one comparison among the GRB lightcurves in X-rays and optical is needed to determine more realistically whether or not we have an achromatic or chromatic plateau.

 In \cite{Liang2007} at least some X-ray breaks are chromatic.
-In the current paper we check consistency of the chromaticity versus achromaticity scenario for 89 GRBs through GRBs which have both X-ray and optical lightcurves.
-As a result, we have 13 cases of achromatic emission when we do not correct for selection biases and redshift evolution and 11 cases when we apply these corrections.
-The achromatic cases, which are a fraction of 14.6\% in case of no evolution and 12.3\% in case of evolution may reflect that these are associated with an external origin (e.g. refreshed shocks).
+In the current paper we check consistency of the chromaticity versus achromaticity scenario for 89 GRBs which have both X-ray and optical lightcurves.
+As a result, we have 10 cases of achromatic emission when we do not correct for selection biases and redshift evolution and 13 cases when we apply these corrections.
+The achromatic cases, which are a fraction of 11.2\% in case of no evolution and 14.6\% in case of evolution may reflect that these are associated with an external origin (e.g. refreshed shocks).
 However, the remaining cases cannot be explained within this scenario.

-Invoking different emission regions (e.g., \cite{2002ZhangMeszaros}) may solve the problem, although more detailed modeling is needed.
-Crossing a cooling break would also result in a temporal break, but it would also be accompanied by a spectral index variation by $\sim 0.5$. \cite{Liang2007} found that the changes in the X-ray spectral indices across the breaks of GRB 050318, 050319, 050802, 050401 are between $0.01$ and $0.12$, being much smaller than $0.5$.
+Invoking different emission regions (e.g., \citealt{2002ZhangMeszaros}) may solve the problem, although more detailed modeling is needed.
+Crossing a cooling break would also result in a temporal break, but it would also be accompanied by a spectral index variation by $\sim 0.5$. \cite{Liang2007} found that the changes in the X-ray spectral indices across the breaks of GRB 050318, 050319, 050802, 050401 are between $0.01$ and $0.12$, and therefore much smaller than $0.5$.
 Thus, the suggestion of a cooling spectral break is ruled out. \cite{Genet2007} accounted for these chromatic breaks as being due to a long-lived reverse shock in which only a small fraction of the electrons are accelerated.
 The main issue for such an interpretation is how to ‘‘hide’’ the emission from the forward shock, which carries most of the energy.